abayomipopoola/abayomipopoola/content/blog/economics-of-product-development/index.md

 ![Economics of Product Development](./lean.gif)

-_The Principles of Product Development Flow_ by Donald Reinertsen is a book on Lean Product Development that systematically applies the theories and best practices of economics, lean manufacturing, queuing theory, statistics, etc, to the product development process.
+_The Principles of Product Development Flow_ by Donald Reinertsen is a book on Lean Product Development that systematically applies several economic theories, lean manufacturing, queuing theory, statistics, etc, to the product development process.

 Reinertsen summarises the theories above in 8 core themes and 175 principles, with tons of examples and graphs to illustrate the concepts.